A practical guide to setting up a Confluence GPT in 2026

 Key Confluence GPT challenges you can't ignore

 The thought of a Confluence GPT is exciting, but to actually make it work well, you have to get a few critical things right.
-Mess these up, and your shiny new AI assistant could end up being useless, or worse, a liability.
+Setting these up correctly ensures your AI assistant is both reliable and safe.

 Ensuring security and data privacy